ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

 ### Goals

-The **Narcotics Tracker** will provide a single place to enter all changes to an agencies controlled substance inventory.
-Each change in the inventory can be entered peridoically where the data can be queried to return information requried for reporting and compliance with tracking specifications.
+The **Narcotics Tracker** will provide a single place to enter all changes to an agency's controlled substance inventory.
+Each change in the inventory can be entered periodically where the data can be queried to return information required for reporting and compliance with tracking specifications.

 ##### Project Specifications

     1. Inventory tracking of all controlled substances used by an EMS agency.
-    2. Ability to create agency specific medications.
+    2. Ability to create agency-specific medications.
     3. Tracking of medication lots as they as disbursed to sub-stocks.
     4. Tracking of medication orders.
     5. Tracking of medication destruction.
     6. Tracking of medication administration.
     7. Tracking of medication waste.
-    8. Built in reports which can be generated at the users request which fulfill the New York State and DEA requirements.
+    8. Built-in reports which can be generated at the users' request and fulfill the New York State and DEA requirements.
     9. A simple but powerful console user interface.
     10. A graphical user interface.